RCIP

 Detailed Guidance:

-The intake period will open the 1st of every month and will close as late as the 15th of each month or when 7 applications are received, whichever comes first.
+- The intake period will open the 1st of every month and will close as late as the 15th of each month or when 7 applications are received, whichever comes first.
 The review period will be the 16th-last day of the month.

-Per intake period, SED will issue up to 5 recommendations on a first come, first served basis.
+- Per intake period, SED will issue up to 5 recommendations on a first come, first served basis.

-A maximum of 1 recommendation per NOC code will be approved each month, for a maximum of 2 recommendations per calendar year per NOC code.
+- A maximum of 1 recommendation per NOC code will be approved each month, for a maximum of 2 recommendations per calendar year per NOC code.

-NOC codes excluded from the above criteria are 31102, 31301, 32101, and 33102 whereby, no limitations apply.
+- NOC codes excluded from the above criteria are:

-• Designated employers using this NOC code will be limited to 1 recommendation per calendar year.
+- 62020 – Food Service Supervisors – will only be considered for employers with 20 or more employees, but will exclude fast food restaurants.
+Designated employers using this NOC code may be limited to 1 recommendation per calendar year.

 Employers